ansible-community/awesome-ansible/README.md

 > Tools for and using Ansible.

-- [Automation Controller](https://www.ansible.com/products/controller) - Automation Controller (formerly Ansible Tower) by Red Hat helps you scale IT automation, manage complex deployments and speed productivity.
+- [Automation Controller](https://www.ansible.com/products/controller) - Formerly Ansible Tower, this Red Hat product helps you scale IT automation, manage complex deployments and speed productivity.
 Extend the power of Ansible to your entire team.
-- [AWX](https://github.com/ansible/awx) - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
-It is the upstream project for Automation Controller, a commercial derivative of AWX.
+- [AWX](https://github.com/ansible/awx) - Web-based user interface, REST API, and task engine built on top of Ansible.
+It is the upstream project for Automation Controller.
 - [Ansible Lint](https://github.com/ansible/ansible-lint) - Checks Playbooks for best practices and behavior that could potentially be improved.
 - [Ansible Doctor](https://github.com/thegeeklab/ansible-doctor) - Simple annotation like documentation generator for Ansible roles based on Jinja2 templates.
 - [Ansible cmdb](https://github.com/fboender/ansible-cmdb) - Takes the output of Ansible's fact gathering and converts it into a static HTML page.
-- [ARA](https://github.com/ansible-community/ara) - ARA Records Ansible playbooks and makes them easier to understand and troubleshoot with a reporting API, UI and CLI.
+- [ARA](https://github.com/ansible-community/ara) - Records Ansible playbooks and makes them easier to understand and troubleshoot with a reporting API, UI and CLI.
 - [Ansible Inventory Grapher](https://github.com/willthames/ansible-inventory-grapher) - Displays inventory inheritance hierarchies and the level at which variables are defined in an inventory.
 - [Mitogen for Ansible](https://mitogen.networkgenomics.com/ansible_detailed.html) - Speed up Ansible substantially with Mitogen.
-- [Molecule](https://molecule.readthedocs.io/en/latest/) - Molecule aids in the development and testing of Ansible roles.
+- [Molecule](https://molecule.readthedocs.io/en/latest/) - Framework for developing and testing Ansible roles.
 - [Packer Ansible Provisioner](https://www.packer.io/plugins/provisioners/ansible/ansible-local) - This Provisioner can be used to automate VM Image creation via Packer with Ansible.
 - [Excel Ansible Inventory](https://github.com/KeyboardInterrupt/ansible_xlsx_inventory) - Turn any Excel Spreadsheet into an Ansible Inventory.
 - [terraform.py](https://github.com/mantl/terraform.py) - Ansible dynamic inventory script for parsing Terraform state files.
 - [ansible-navigator](https://github.com/ansible/ansible-navigator) - A text-based user interface (TUI) for Ansible.
 - [squest](https://hewlettpackard.github.io/squest/) - Self-service portal for Automation Controller job templates.
 - [ansible-bender](https://ansible-community.github.io/ansible-bender/build/html/index.html) - Tool which bends containers using Ansible playbooks and turns them into container images.
-- [ansible-runner](https://github.com/ansible/ansible-runner) - A tool and python library that helps when interfacing with Ansible directly or as part of another system whether that be through a container image interface, as a standalone tool, or as a Python module that can be imported.
+- [ansible-runner](https://github.com/ansible/ansible-runner) - A tool and Python library that helps when interfacing with Ansible directly or as part of another system whether that be through a container image interface, as a standalone tool, or as a Python module that can be imported.
 - [ansible-builder](https://ansible-builder.readthedocs.io/en/latest/) - Using Ansible content that depends on non-default dependencies can be tricky.
 Packages must be installed on each node, play nicely with other software installed on the host system, and be kept in sync.
-- [kics](https://github.com/Checkmarx/kics) - SAST Tool that scans your ansible infrastructure as code playbooks for security vulnerabilities, compliance issues and misconfigurations.
+- [kics](https://github.com/Checkmarx/kics) - SAST Tool that scans your Ansible infrastructure as code playbooks for security vulnerabilities, compliance issues and misconfigurations.
 - [php-ansible Library](https://github.com/maschmann/php-ansible) - OOP-Wrapper for Ansible, making Ansible available in PHP.
 - [TD4A](https://github.com/cidrblock/td4a) - Design aid for building and testing jinja2 templates, combines data in yaml format with a jinja2 template and render the output.
 - [Ansible Playbook Grapher](https://github.com/haidaraM/ansible-playbook-grapher) - Command line tool to create a graph representing your Ansible playbook plays, tasks and roles.
 - [ansible-doc-extractor](https://github.com/xlab-steampunk/ansible-doc-extractor) - A tool that extracts documentation from Ansible modules in the HTML form.
-- [Ansible Semaphore](https://github.com/ansible-semaphore/semaphore) - Ansible Semaphore is a modern UI for Ansible.
+- [Ansible Semaphore](https://github.com/ansible-semaphore/semaphore) - Modern UI for managing and running Ansible playbooks.
 - [Steampunk Spotter](https://steampunk.si/spotter/) - Provides an Assisted Automation Writing tool that analyzes and offers recommendations for your Ansible Playbooks.
 - [ansible-roster](https://gitlab.com/jlecomte/ansible/ansible-roster) - Ansible Roster inventory plugin to generate inventory from a host oriented yaml file.
 Supports ranges, regex hostnames, file inclusions, and variable merging.
 - [Monkeyble](https://hewlettpackard.github.io/monkeyble/) - A callback plugin that allow to execute end-to-end tests on playbooks with a Pythonic testing and CI/CD approach to detect regressions.